Connect to the Internet via cellular/USB modem¶

 -

-When there's a SIM card inserted, the page is displayed as below.
+When there's a SIM card inserted, the page displays as follows.
+Click Connect.

 -